-Texas Oncology is looking for afull time Pharmacy Technician II to join our Tylerteam!
+Texas Oncology is looking for afull time Pharmacy Technician to join our team!This position will support the Dallas Sammons Pharmacy location.
 Texas Oncology is the largest community oncology provider in the country and has approximately 600+ providers in 220+ sites across Texas and southeastern Oklahoma.
 Our founders pioneered community-based cancer care because they believed in making the best available cancer care accessible to all communities, allowing people to fight cancer at home with the critical support of family and friends nearby.
 Our mission is still the same today-at Texas Oncology, we use leading-edge technology and research to deliver high-quality, high-touch, evidence-based cancer care to help our patients achieve "More breakthroughs.
 More victories." ® in their fight against cancer.
 Today, Texas Oncology treats half of all Texans diagnosed with cancer on an annual basis.

 Why work for us?

 Come join our team that is responsible for helping lead Texas Oncology in treating more patient diagnosed with cancer than any other provider in Texas.
 We offer our employees a competitive benefits package that includes Medical, Dental, Vision, Life Insurance, Short-term and Long-term disability coverage, a generous PTO program, a 401k plan that comes with a company match, a Wellness program that rewards you practicing a healthy lifestyle, and lots of other great perks such as Tuition Reimbursement, an Employee Assistance program and discounts on some of your favorite retailers.

 What does the Pharmacy Tech do?